xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 <he**> yup, I see some roa fails for them as well
 ```

 Congratulations!
-You've successfully hijacking (part of) DN42.
+You've successfully hijacked (part of) DN42.

 What's Going On
 ---------------

-When your server peer with others via BGP protocol, each route contains a path information, including the origin as well as list of nodes it went through.
+When your server peers with others via BGP protocol, each route contains path information, including the origin as well as the list of nodes it went through.
 For example, the route `172.22.76.184/29` may have the path information of `4242422547 -> 4242422601 -> 424242****`, where `4242422547` is the origin (me by the way), and `4242422601` is your neighbor (Burble here, as an example).

-But since your internal networking uses OSPF, it doesn't preserve BGP paths while passing routes around, since OSPF has no idea what it is.
-Now your another node obtained `172.22.76.184/29` via OSPF, yet without any path information.
+But since your internal networking uses OSPF, which has no idea what BGP paths are, it doesn't preserve them while passing routes around.
+Now another node of yours obtained `172.22.76.184/29` via OSPF, yet without any path information.
 It will then proceed to announce the route with your own ASN to your peers, causing a hijack.

 Here is a graph of what's going on: